DoctorWhoof/slice_map/readme.md

-### Update:
+### 0.1.8 Update
 Dramatically simplified from a generic SliceMap that supported different storages to a Concrete SliceMap that always uses Vec<V> for values and SlotMap<SliceKey, Range<u32>> for slice ranges.
-This now allows removing items and the existing Slice Keys remain valid (except for the removed one), thanks to the SlotMap.
+This now allows removing slices and the existing Slice Keys remain valid (except for the removed one), thanks to the SlotMap.

 [SliceMap] provides a container that allows iterating directly all of its items, or iterating through non-overlapping slices of varying sizes.
 You can only insert new items in groups that will become a new slice.

-### Examples
+### Example

 A good use would be storing the points for polygons of different point counts, but in a way where all those points are laid out continuously in memory.
 Each slice is effectively a new polygon, and drawing all polygons at once can be very CPU cache-friendly.